 - WATTS: The wattage of a soldering iron is an indicator of how powerful it is.
 However, it is not an indicator of performance, and more power doesn’t always mean better.
 It is one aspect of how quickly the iron will get up to temperature, but heat retention and recovery are also affected by other components.

-The most common stained glass soldering iron watts is between 65-300 watts.
+The most common stained glass soldering iron wattage will be between 65-300 watts.
 Low power being 65 watt, medium or all purpose power range being around 100-150 watts.
 Heavy duty is 200 watts and over.

 - ELEMENT: There are two types of elements used in soldering irons, a Nichrome wire element and a ceramic element.
 The Nichrome wire element is a resistance wire that conducts heat through electrical resistance.
 The ceramic element heats based on the same principle but has different characteristics.